priya24d/KUP_2021/README.md

 sbt test:scalastyle - To execute scalastyle plugin for test cases

 <H3>2.
 Maven Assignment-</H3>
-A class named Calculator using scala which contains the implementation of the following operations:\n
+A class named Calculator using scala which contains the implementation of the following operations:
 <ul>
 <li>Addition</li>
 <li>Subtraction</li>